-Roger D. Weiss, MD, chief of McLean Hospital’s Substance Use Disorders Division; Adriana Bobinchock, senior director of Public Affairs and Communications at McLean; and Christine Tebaldi, PMHNP-BC, director of Clinical Business Development at McLean, joined Maine Senator Angus King this past July for a discussion about the opiate crisis, access to mental health care, and the stigma that too often accompanies psychiatric disorders.
+Roger D. Weiss, MD, chief of McLean Hospital’s Division of Alcohol, Drugs, and Addiction; Adriana Bobinchock, senior director of Public Affairs and Communications at McLean; and Christine Tebaldi, PMHNP-BC, director of Clinical Business Development at McLean, joined Maine Senator Angus King this past July for a discussion about the opiate crisis, access to mental health care, and the stigma that too often accompanies psychiatric disorders.

 “Maine people struggling with addiction are not criminals—they are our friends and neighbors, many of whom have worked hard to address their substance use disorder,” said Senator King.
 “If we’re going to truly end the opioid epidemic that has devastated our state, we need to pursue a multi-pronged approach that includes not only strengthening law enforcement efforts targeting those smuggling and dealing drugs, but also increasing support for individuals who want to seek treatment and reducing the stigma around those in recovery.”